GabriellaAleksandraus/SimpleShop/README.md

 ### Ram_DB
 The Ram_DB implements the functionality that I_DB describes and is responsible for how and where data is stored.
 You could change this database to another one who can save data between runs if you want to.

+### Actions
+Actions contains all the actions that we want to perform.
+Even though we could technically send numbers or texts between the modules.
+The action class is a why to make the code more readable.

 ### Tests
 I have made some tests but I am well aware of that they don't cover everything.